SymbianSource/oss.FCL.sftools.depl.swconfigmdw/configurationengine/doc/cli/compare.rst

     >cd configproject_root
     >cone compare -s configuration_root1.confml -t configuration_root2.confml

+The output is generated under current folder.
-By default the output is generated under current folder to compare.html (use switch --report=FILENAME to change the output file).
+By default the compare type is data comparison to data_comparison.html (use switch --report=FILENAME to change the output file).

+* Example output `Data comparison report <../_static/data_comparison.html>`_

 **Compare configurations between the current storage and some remote storage**: